Data. Discovery. Better Health.

 Knowledge, skills and abilities required:

-- Master’s degree in Epidemiology, Public Health or a related field.
+- Master’s degree in health sciences discipline such as Epidemiology, Health Sciences or a related field;

-- Knowledge generally gained through 2 years related experience;
+- Knowledge gained through 2 years of related experience;

 - Experience in managing clinical, epidemiological and/or health services research projects and/or experience in health planning and decision support;

-- Working knowledge of common research and data presentation methodologies, bio-statistical analytic methods applied to health services research and data collection and/or management methodologies.
+- Working knowledge of common research and data presentation methodologies and primary data collection and management methodologies;

-- Working knowledge of the concepts of health services research;
+- Good working knowledge of the concepts of health services research;

 - Proficient in the use of MS Office software (Word, Excel, PowerPoint and Outlook, Internet Explorer), as well as the ability to work with computerized databases;

-- Strong oral, written, and interpersonal communication skills and ability to exercise discretion and good judgment;
+- Ability to exercise discretion and good judgement;

 Security clearance may be required.